MathCancer/PhysiCell/README.md

   + Automated connection of cancer, basement membrane (BM) agents with spring links using the built-ins noted above.
 No user intervention or code required beyond setting nonzero rates.
   + Cancer cells manually set to apoptose at 10000 min.

++ Updated PhysiBoSS to remove cell definition "inheritance," (with "flat", self-standing cell definitions), to make it compatible with PhysiCell Studio.
+Hereafter, all properties of each cell definition must be explicitely defined.

 ### Minor new features and changes:
 #### 1.11.0
 + Updated the `paint_by_number_cell_coloring` coloring function to paint the entire cell white if apoptotic, and brown if necrotic.
 (Previously, we colored the nucleus based on live/dead status.)
 This improves compatibility with the model GUI.